The Arts Come Alive This Holiday Season

-(WBRE/WYOU-TV) A number of artists in Schuylkill County are coming together for one greater cause.
+SCHUYLKILL HAVEN, SCHUYLKILL COUNTY (WBRE/WYOU-TV) — A number of artists in Schuylkill County are coming together for one greater cause.

 When people shop around It helps the local economy.